guybrown78/marketplace-booking/API.md

 ```
 # Tenant

-**GET** call to get the information about the tennant.
+**GET** call to get the information about the tenant.
 This is called once and stored in the client.
 It will allow the client to construct delegates job roles sentances such as "Rigger at Wood"

-The entry URL will contain the tennant id, this is needed to make the initial tennant call
+The entry URL will contain the tenant id, this is needed to make the initial tenant call

-This api will have a slightly different URL as at this stage, we will only have a tennant ID and no tennant apiSuffix to construct the api.
+This api will have a slightly different URL as at this stage, we will only have a tenant ID and no tenant apiSuffix to construct the api.
 This will be a general rule within the application.
-If no tennant data is saved, the data entry points will start with the default 'transform'.
-(Could this be used as the entry point for non-tennanted states?).
+If no tenant data is saved, the data entry points will start with the default 'transform'.
+(Could this be used as the entry point for non-tenanted states?).

 ```
 transform.ontransform.com/api/bookingform/tenant/:id